Operation Copperhead: Operation

 Allied deceivers used their double agent network to circulate the idea that Montgomery would command ground forces during the invasion.
 Then, on 26 May 1944, James flew overnight from RAF Northolt to Gibraltar, where the Germans maintained an observation post overlooking the airport from across the Spanish border.
 The plane had to circle for an hour before landing to allow James, who had smuggled a bottle of gin onto the flight, to sober up.
 He then attended breakfast with the British governor, Sir Ralph Eastwood, before departing again for the airfield.
 The Allies had arranged for Ignacio Molina Pérez, a Spanish envoy known to be a German spy, to visit Government House.
 After observing James's departure, Pérez hurriedly crossed the border to place a call to his German handler.

 James then flew to Algiers, where he was publicly paraded through the airport and driven to meet General Maitland Wilson, ostensibly for a meeting to discuss operations against the south of France.
 Instead, he was moved quietly to a remote villa by 'A' Force's Rex Hamer.
 Rumours suggest this was because James had been spotted smoking and staggering around Algiers, so the deceivers decided to cut his appearances short.
-Whatever the reason, the next day, out of character, James was flown to Cairo.
+Whatever the reason, James was flown to Cairo the next day, out of character.
 He was to remain hidden there until the public disclosure of Montgomery's presence in France.
-Meanwhile, double agents in North Africa were used to extend the masquerade for a few more days, by hinting Montgomery was still in the region.
+Meanwhile, double agents in North Africa were used to extend the masquerade for a few more days by hinting Montgomery was still in the region.